The Ultimate Website Content Template: One-Click Briefs For Any Topic

 Depending on the purpose and goals of each page in your sitemap, some may include different elements than others.
 But this list is a great starting point to make sure each page has the basics required to achieve your goals.

 Writing for the Web Best Practices

-As the last portion of our website copywriting template, here are a few high-level best practices for writing for the web.
+As you work through your website content planning and generating, here are a few high-level best practices for writing for the web.